pattonsgirl/CEG2350/docs/Labs/Lab12/Instructions.md

 - Useful Notes:
    - The gateway address is typically the same as your DHCP address
-   - Using `dig` or `nslookup` will tell you the DNS server used to lookup the hostname's IP address
+   - Using `nslookup` will tell you the DNS server used to lookup the hostname's IP address
    - For `Public IPv4 address`, look up your public IP (typically from your ISP) - you can literally ask Google what is your IP and / or try out the queries to sites like `ipinfo.io` or `ifconfig.me`.
 Since your AWS service needs to be singuarly addressable from external devices (clients), it is leasing a public IP address.
    - These results are going to look boring at home - your router tends to be serving all these network roles.
 It's more interesting on to view on complex / enterprise networks, like Wright State or Starbucks.
       - At home you likely have one device (your router) that is the first stop for most requests (DHCP, DNS, and gateway to route traffic to the next stop).